zinedkaloc/aipage.dev/CONTRIBUTING.md

 1. Fork the repository and create a new branch for your changes.

-2. Before making changes, make sure your branch is up to date with the main repository.
+2. Before making changes, make sure your branch is up to date with the master repository.

 3. Follow the coding style and conventions used in the project.